 - Patient admission record keeper

 Employment Outlook and Salary Info

-With an associate degree in psychology, one can become a human service assistant.
-This broad category was expected to have a 22% growth in jobs from 2012 to 2022, according to the U.S. Bureau of Labor Statistics.
-The median salary was $29,790 for human service assistants in 2014.
+With an associate's degree in psychology, one can become a social and human service assistant.
+This broad category was expected to have an 11% growth in jobs from 2014 to 2024, according to the U.S. Bureau of Labor Statistics.
+The median salary was $30,830 for social and human service assistants in 2015.

 Individuals who have earned an associate's degree in psychology may pursue advanced opportunities by earning a bachelor's degree in psychology.
 Some schools offer an integrated program that incorporates the associate degree program into a bachelor's degree program.
 Those interested in becoming counselors, therapists or clinical psychologists typically must hold graduate degrees in psychology as well as state licensure.